-So let's take a look, shall we?
-Who are the best support Brawlers in Brawl Stars for September 2022?
+That being said, let's answer the age-old question: Who are the best support brawlers in Brawl Stars for October 2022?
 Let's find out!

-At the very top of the list are 3 Brawlers: Colonel Ruffs, Max, and Lou.
-We believe they possess the best qualities you should look for in a support Brawler.
+At the very top of the list are three brawlers: Gus, Ruffs, and Lou.
+They possess the best qualities you should look for in a support brawler.
 They're versatile and great at initiating battles.
 On top of that, they can do what most supports can't - deal great damage if they're ever caught in a 1v1.

-- Ruffs: He takes #1 due to his impressive offensive and defensive capabilities.
+- Ruffs: Previously, he was our top dog, but this doesn't mean Ruff is any worse.
 His Double-Barrel Laser and Air Support gadget mean a steady output of damage.
-Besides that, his Supply Drop Super enables him to drop a Power-Up for teammates, and his ability to deploy Sandbags for protection means his support capabilities make him one of the most powerful Brawlers in the game!
+Besides that, his Supply Drop Super enables him to drop a Power-Up for teammates, and his ability to deploy Sandbags for protection means his support capabilities make him one of the most powerful brawlers in the game.

-- Lou: Unlike the Healing power of the two other Brawlers in S-tier, Lou's support strength come from his freezing ability that severely disadvantages opponents.
+- Lou: Unlike the Healing power of the two other brawlers in S-tier, Lou's support strength comes from his freezing ability that severely disadvantages opponents.
 His normal attack and splash-damage Can-do Super can gradually freeze enemies in team fights.
 Lou's Gadgets allow him to be invincible for 1-second and enable him to increase all enemies' Freeze Meter by 50% when his Super is activated.
 His Star Power can also reduce enemies' DPS, depending on how frozen they are.
-Good luck to any Brawler trying to escape Lou!
+Good luck to any brawler trying to escape Lou!

-We're looking at the middle of the pack now.
-There are 4 Brawlers here: Poco, Gene, Pam, and Sandy.
-They're average supports but still have the ability to tilt the battle in your favor.
-Some of them can be slightly situational but regardless, they're all-rounders that are good alternatives to the Brawlers in S-tier.
+There are five brawlers who are above-average support brawlers: Max, Poco, Gene, Pam, and Sandy.
+They're powerful supports that still have the ability to tilt the battle in your favor.
+Some of them can be slightly situational but regardless, they're all-rounders that are good alternatives to the brawlers in S-tier.

 - Gene: Gene's magic comes from his ability to give his team a winning advantage in battles.
 His Magic Hand Super pulls back any enemy it latches onto towards Gene and means there's no easy escape for enemies!
 Besides that, his Lamp Blowout Gadget pushes all nearby enemies back and restores health to himself - a perfect chance for allies to regroup if they are ambushed.
 The cherry on top is his Magic Puffs Star Power which can heal all nearby allies.